sci-42ver/SICP_SDF/SDF_notes.md

   1. *code term* contexts since IMHO SDF codes are complexer than SICP although this may not hold for chapter 4.
   2. the 1st sentence in each paragraph
   3. contents enclosed by square brackets
-## @%Check p14, 23~27 (*chapter 1* underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
+## @%Check p14, 23~27 and other pages (*chapter 1* underlined words by searching "section"/"chapter" as what I did when learning SICP) *after reading each chapter*.
 Here chapter 1 is like one introduction chapter not teaching the detailed programming techniques.
-- chapter 2, 3 checked.
+- chapter 2, 3, 4 checked (no need for checking "section" contexts since they have no underlined words).
 ## @%Check the *preface* of each chapter and *section* same as SICP.
 I probably only checked the preface before something like "Pattern constants" instead of 4.3.1
-- done up to section 4.4 included (not including chapter 4).
+- done up to section 4.6 included.
 ## Chapters to check
 "chapter, section" contexts
 - Updated up to section 3.6 included.